Money for Nothing, Innovation for free? The Role of research funding in research output

 Home/EU/CI full-time students: £4,407 p/a*

 International full-time students: £15,100 p/a*

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 We welcome applications from highly motivated prospective students with a background in economics, econometrics, information management, or computer science and other relevant disciplines with an interest in the proposed research.
 Familiarity with data science and bibliometric methods is desirable (not essential).
 We encourage prospective students to design their own research strategies depending on their interest and core skills.

 We’d encourage you to contact Dr Ali Sina Onder at firstname.lastname@example.org to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.

-If you want to be considered for this funded PhD opportunity you must quote project code ECFN5100220 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code ECFN5100220 when applying.